andrewrothstein/ansible-emacs-daemon-supervisord/README.md

-andrewrothstein.sshd-supervisord
+andrewrothstein.emacs-daemon-supervisord
 =========

-Installs a program specification for sshd
+Installs a supervisord program specification for an emacs daemon

 Requirements
 ------------